Borough Road railway station

 Borough Road was a mainline railway station in Southwark, south London, located on Borough Road, close to the location Borough Underground station.

+History

 It was on the London, Chatham and Dover Railway (LCDR) and was first opened in June 1864 on the LCDR's City Branch.
 The line crossed the River Thames and ran up through St. Paul's (now Blackfriars) to terminate in the City of London.

 From 1885, following the closure to passengers of Blackfriars Bridge station, Borough Road was the first stop out of central London for trains heading south from St. Paul's.

+In 1879 the LCDR was running the following services that stopped at Borough Road: